rohitgarg025/dl_major_project/README.md

 # Supervised, Self Supervised and Semi-supervised Deep Learning Approaches for Image Classification

-This repository contains major project submission for partial fulfillment of Deep Learning course at BITS Pilani Goa Campus.
+This repository contains Major Project submission, titled: Supervised, Self Supervised and Semi-supervised Deep Learning Approaches for Image Classification, for partial fulfillment of Deep Learning course[CS F425] at BITS Pilani Goa Campus.
 In this work, we :

 * Explored 3 deep learning approaches for classification:
     * supervised deep learning approach